KristinaHeyerdahlElfving/Bluetooth-Smart-Plugin/README.md

 SAMPLE APPLICATION
 ======================

 A sample application using the plugin is included in the "Sample Application" folder.
+The application can be run on an iPhone 4s or iPhone 5, and a Bluetooth Smart peripheral is needed for testing.

 PLUGIN SETUP FOR IOS